• Free shipping on all orders

 Why Cats Need Animal Protein

-Cats need animal protein because it contains the correct nutrients they need to survive.
-Perfectly balanced, animal protein has just the right amount of amino and fatty acids that fed your cat’s muscles, coat, and skin.
+Cats need animal protein because it contains the essential nutrients they need to survive.
+Perfectly balanced, animal protein has just the right amount of required amino and fatty acids that build and maintain your cat’s muscles, coat, and skin, and supports their immune and nervous system.

 hepper single cat paw divider

 Lentils may be small, but they’re loaded with goodness.
-These healthy little pods are tasty and packed with nutrients even your cat can benefit from.
+These healthy little pods are tasty and packed with nutrients even your cat may benefit from, but not in the same way or the same extent as you can.

 red lentils